-Illustrators arouse curiosity, stimulate interest, tell stories, and illuminate issues.
-Our bachelor of fine arts (B.F.A.) degree program balances imagination and individual expression with continual refinement of skills in drawing, painting, design, and research.
+Illustrators arouse curiosity, tell stories, and illuminate issues.
+Our bachelor of fine arts (B.F.A.) degree program balances imagination and self-expression with refinement of skills in drawing, painting, digital media, and research.

 Illustration majors take a variety of studio courses, including drawing, painting, digital, and other media to develop competency with a wide range of techniques.
 They’ll also take classes to develop conceptual thinking, narrative, research methods, and familiarity with the field.
 Students are strongly encouraged to develop their own individual vision and aesthetic.